lilyosah/tech-knowledgebase/Views.md

 - When creating or updating a model, for user friendliness it's common to 	`redirect_to` a view such as `index` rather than rendering a dedicated view
 `flash[]`: special object that quacks like a hash but whose contents only persist from the current request to the next
+- If you put something in flash during a controller action, you can only access it during the very next action
+- `flash[:notice]` is used for info messages
+- `flash[:alert]` is used for messages about things going wrong `session[]` is used to persist contents "forever" across requests from the same browser